Class Description -- Ride With Awareness and Under Control

 Apex's MSF certified Street Rider Course (SRC) consists of street riding activities designed to complement basic skills for a licensed rider, whether new or experienced.
 This course expands the visual and mental skills used in the BRC with real-time application in traffic.
 The focus of the SRC is on techniques and strategies for identifying and responding properly to potential hazards in order to more effectively manage risk.
 The SRC is a natural extension of courses completed in an off-street riding area.
 It is coupled with further development of a fundamental principle underlying the MSF Basic RiderCourse -- managing risk through personal responsibility.

 The on-street coaching is limited to three riders with one instructor, or four riders with two instructors.
 This program allows riders to further hone their skills by combining riding techniques along with key strategies in a real-world, on-road environment.
-Students will be “coached” in real time by expert instructors using one-way radios (provided by Apex).
-This training enables riders to immediately apply techniques that can sharpen their motorcycle handling, matching gears to speed, throttle control, cornering, and braking skills, as well as implement visual strategies – in other words, learning how to scan and “read” the road ahead while paying attention to what’s going on all around ( 360 degree awareness).
+Students will be coached in real time by expert instructors using one-way radios (provided by Apex).
+This training enables riders to immediately apply techniques that can sharpen their motorcycle handling, matching gears to speed, throttle control, cornering, and braking skills, as well as implement visual strategies in other words, learning how to scan and read the road ahead, while paying attention to what is going on all around ( 360 degree awareness).

 The design of this program revolves around risk management strategies.
-The objective is to provide an efficient way to learn new skills, eliminate unsafe habits, and offer fundamental strategies to avoid crashing – it is not about speed.
+The objective is to provide an efficient way to learn new skills, eliminate unsafe habits, and offer fundamental strategies to avoid crashing; it is not about speed.
 Stated another way, the ultimate goal is to engage riders in an effort to avoid crashes.
-Through example, instructors will demonstrate these principles.
+By example instructors will also demonstrate these principles.